Mini-Stef/Core-Data-Model-Editor/README.md

 * V1.3 had validation of text fields, and an undo manager.
 * V1.4.x included some Fetch Request management, plus numerous small improvements here and there.
 * V1.5 included a new color mode.
 The editor can now show coloured entities either based on Configurations colour, or Entities colour (or none).
+* V1.6 included feature requests of tickets #29, 30 and 31.
+Plus, there is now a macOS Tahoe icon.

+Note: the new icon is the top of what I can do as a graphic designer ! **Any help is welcome !!!**

 ## Included features